Two barriers mainly exist within the brain & spinal cord i.e

 • Foot process of astrocyte

-The main important thing which forms Blood-Brain Barrier (BBB) is continuous basement membrane and continuous endothelial cells with tight junction within them which makes it very unique.
+The main important thing which forms Blood-Brain Barrier (BBB) is the continuous basement membrane and continuous endothelial cells with tight junction within them which makes it very unique.
 Other structures like astrocytes are needed for the maintenance of the Blood-Brain Barrier.

 The blood-brain barrier is so much powerful and well managed that, even if you inject blue dye into the mouse, it easily passes into other tissue rather than the brain, which can be clearly illustrated by the following picture.